 In addition, we mustn't forget to save water, a resource that is scarce in countries such as Spain and in cities such as Mexico City and Sao Paulo.
 We also aim to reduce our use of paper.
-At present, more tahn 75 million customers receive a paperless invoice, which prevents the felling of close to 63,000 trees.
+At present, 99 million customers receive a paperless invoice, which prevents the felling of close to 73,000 trees.

 The value of waste